jelly-beam/rebar3_ex_doc/README.md

 After the plugin has been added to your project you can simplly run `rebar3 ex_doc` to generate your docs and view them in your favorite browser.

+Run `rebar3 help ex_doc` to see all available options.

 ### Integrating with rebar3_hex